KĪLauea Point National Wildlife Refuge

 Reservation Fee: There is a $1.00 non-refundable reservation fee per ticket.

 You may cancel your ticket up to 24 hours in advance of your reserved entrance time by viewing your purchase in your Rec.gov account and choosing "Cancel" for a refund.
 There are no refunds for the $1.00 reservation fee per ticket.
 Cancellations made less than 24 hours prior to reservation time are non-refundable but greatly appreciated as it opens reservations to others.
-Modifications to reservations are not allowed.
-In order to change your reservation, you must cancel your existing reservation and create a new one.
+In order to change your reservation, you must cancel your existing reservation and create a new one, must be 24 hours in advance of your reserved time.

 3500 Kīlauea Rd.
 P.O.
 Box 1128 Kīlauea HI 96754